Skip to main content

 First year of auto-escalation (only if plan has auto-escalation)

 • What it is: With automatic escalation, participants who have been automatically enrolled (and have not elected their own deferral rate) will have their deferral rates increased on an annual basis until a certain percentage has been reached.
+While certain plans are required to have automatic escalation, it is not a universal requirement.
+If your plan has automatic escalation you must complete this section.

-• How to fill out the census: Required only if your plan has automatic increase for auto-enrolled participants.
+• How to fill out the census: Required only if your plan has automatic escalation for auto-enrolled participants.
 Provide the first plan year that the participant deferral rate was/will be automatically increased.
 If the participant has not been automatically increased yet, this can be a future date.

 Did this answer your question?